 These schemes allow students to undertake specific types of work in the UK for a period of one or two years, depending on the scheme.
 They must have a Tier 5 sponsor under the scheme of relevance to the student.
 The student’s Tier 5 sponsor must issue a certificate of sponsorship to them before they can make their immigration application.

-Tier 4 Doctorate Extension Scheme
+Student route Doctorate Extension Scheme

 This allows a new PhD graduate to spend one year in the UK after their studies to undertake employment or self-employment.
 The student must apply before they finish their doctorate.